Reimbursement for PROKERA (Bio-Tissue)

 Q What is PROKERA®?

-A According to the manufacturer, the PROKERA family of products are corneal-epithelial inserts consisting of an ophthalmic conformer that incorporates one or two layers of cryopreserved amniotic membrane; it is inserted between the eyeball and the eyelid and is self-retained on the eye.
-PROKERAs are Class II medical devices that serve as biologic corneal bandages.
+A According to the manufacturer, the Prokera family of products are corneal-epithelial inserts consisting of an ophthalmic conformer that incorporates one or two layers of cryopreserved amniotic membrane; it is inserted between the eyeball and the eyelid and is self-retained on the eye.
+Prokera is a Class II medical devices that serves as biologic corneal bandage.
 The CryoTek® processed tissue retains the key biologic components of the amniotic membrane that are anti-inflammatory, anti-scarring, anti-angiogenic, promote limbal stem-cell proliferation and wound healing.
 The FDA approval notes that it may remain in place up to 29 days.
-However, most uses of PROKERA will see natural dissolution of the membrane in about 3-7 days, at which point the conformer can be removed; it may be removed earlier if the patient’s condition improves.
+However, most uses of Prokera will see natural dissolution of the membrane in about 3-7 days, at which point the conformer can be removed; it may be removed earlier if the patient’s condition improves.

 A CPT code 65778 describes this procedure.

 In 2014, CPT amended the code descriptor for 65778 from the original, which had existed since 2011.
 The descriptor currently reads, “Placement of amniotic membrane on the ocular surface; without sutures”.